 It is often said that the "classic" kitchen design is the so-called kitchen triangle, enabling the cook to move between the refrigerator, stove, and sink in a three-point, non-intersecting fashion.

 But an even more basic kitchen design layout than the triangle is the one-wall kitchen design.
-See how this often-derided kitchen layout can actually offer you benefits.

 What It Is